chrishoina/db-tools-docs/ordsDevelopersGuide/chapter3/3-implicit-parameters.md

 - The endpoint expects multiple files and form data *in a `JSON` format* (i.e., the use of the `:body_json` implicit parameter).
 - The `ORDS.BODY_FILE_COUNT` function will be used to count the total files of the `POST` request.
-- The `ORDS.GET_BODY_FILE` procedure will be used to store, in session, these files.
+- The `ORDS.GET_BODY_FILE` procedure will be used to temporarily store (in the current database session's memory) file names, details, and contents.
+Which allows the ORDS Resource Handler to "handle" multiple files in a single `POST` request.

 ![The body-json PLSQL Handler code.](./images/3.1-body-json-demo-plsql-handler-image-2.png " ")